nmarus/node-red-contrib-spark/README.md

 * **Output** - The selector on how to handle array input.
 The options are:
     * **the individual property value** - Outputs the original value of the poperty without modifying data type.
     * **a key/value object** - Outputs the original value of the property placed into an object with the object key being the parser value, or optionally the topic if specified.
-* **Topic** - By default, the value of "property" is used as msg.topic.
+* **Topic** - By default, the value of "parse" is used as msg.topic.
 This can be overridden here if needed.

 ## License